Belgharia: Train

 Belgharia railway station is one of the stations on the main train line (Sealdah-Ranaghat line) starting from Sealdah Station.
-Belgharia station is between Dum Dum and Agarpara railway stations on the main section.
+It situates between Dum Dum and Agarpara railway stations on the main section.

 Metro Rail

 The Baranagar metro station on the Blue Line (North—South line), which is also planned to be the terminus of Pink Line, is close to Belgharia.
 Baranagar metro station near Dunlop More is located around 3.4 km away from Belgharia railway station.
 There are public buses and auto-rickshaw services from Belgharia to Dunlop More.
 Kamarhati is also a planned metro station on the Pink Line, near to Belgharia.

 Education

 Bhairab Ganguly College was established at Belgharia in 1968.
 It was built by Sri Jibandhan Ganguli (Grandson of Sri Bhairab Ganguli), who contributed the land of 8.13 acres for the construction of a higher education institution.
-It offers honours courses in Bengali, English, Sanskrit, Hindi, Urdu, history, philosophy, political science, geography, education, physical education, physics, chemistry, mathematics, botany, zoology, physiology, economics, electronics, computer science, accountancy and general BA, BSc and B Com courses.
+It offers honours courses in Bengali, English, Sanskrit, Hindi, Urdu, History, Philosophy, Political Science, Geography, Education, Physical Education, Physics, Chemistry, Mathematics, Botany, Zoology, Physiology, Economics, Electronics, Computer Science, Accountancy and general BA, BSc and B Com courses.

-Ramakrishna mission shilpapitha is also situated in belghoria.
-This is one of the oldest diploma engineering colleges in west bengal est. 1951.
+Ramakrishna Mission Shilpapitha is also situated in Belgharia.
+This is one of the oldest diploma engineering colleges in West Bengal established in 1951.
 It offers diploma in engineering in civil, electrical, mechanical and electronics and communications engineering courses.

 RICE Head Office is situated here, a vital organization with a number of universities, schools and centres of education.
 One of the primary establishments of RICE Education, Adamas International School is also located in its proximity.